C1. Patterns and Relationships

 • I am a sailboat because the pattern begins with a sailboat.

-• I am a balloon because it always follows the sailboat.
+• I am a beach ball because it always follows the sailboat.

 Possible Observations Possible Interventions